HorizenOfficial/horizen-docs/docs/2-migration/09-migration-tools.md

 1. Open Sphere and import your seed phrase (if not already imported).
 2. Verify that your wallet addresses and balances are correct.
-3. To generate a signature, click on this icon in your Sphere wallet and enter this message: `"ZT1CLAIM" + destinationAddress`; Example: `ZT1CLAIM0x1B9aCc8d2c9e20aC2e78904e6f123f2D22Dd2A8w`. <!-- Update prefix -->
+3. To generate a signature, click on this icon in your Sphere wallet and enter this message: `"ZENCLAIM" + destinationAddress`; Example: `ZENCLAIM0x1B9aCc8d2c9e20aC2e78904e6f123f2D22Dd2A8w`. <!-- Update prefix -->

     ![Sign a message with Sphere](/img/migration-tools/sphere-1.png) <!-- Update image -->